communityinclusion/communityinclusion.org/src/pages/about/index.md

 <li><b><a href="/about/areas-of-emphasis/healthcare">Health Care </a></b></li>
 </ul>

-<p>We have three national hubs, focused on inclusive employment and education:</p>
+<p>We have three national hubs, focused on employment and education:</p>
 <ul>
 <li><a href="https://www.explorevr.org/">ExploreVR</a> is for vocational rehabilitation agencies and researchers.
 It features ICI projects related to vocational rehabilitation research, data, and tools for planning, evaluation, and decision-making.  </li>
 <li><a href="https://www.thinkwork.org/">ThinkWork</a> is for people with intellectual and/or developmental disabilities (IDD), their families, employment practitioners, and policymakers.
 It features ICI projects related to employment for people with IDD.</li>
 <li><a href="https://thinkcollege.net/">ThinkCollege</a> is for students with intellectual disability, their families, educators, policymakers, and institutes of higher education.
-It features ICI projects related to inclusive higher education for students with intellectual disability.  </li>
+It features ICI projects related to postsecondary education for students with intellectual disability.</li>
 </ul>